MazontheMoon/freeCodeCampDailyChallenge/README.md

 For example, given [1, 2, 3] and 1, shift the array 1 to the left, returning [2, 3, 1].

 function shiftArray(arr, n) {...}

+### 14 - Is It the Weekend?
+Given a date in the format "YYYY-MM-DD", return the number of days left until the weekend.

+The weekend starts on Saturday.
+If the given date is Saturday or Sunday, return "It's the weekend!".
+Otherwise, return "X days until the weekend.", where X is the number of days until Saturday.
+If X is 1, use "day" (singular) instead of "days" (plural).
+Make sure the calculation ignores your local timezone.

+function daysUntilWeekend(dateString) {...}